-MaxGrip helped developing and implementing the global maintenance excellence program ‘Maintenance to Effectiveness and Efficiency’ (MEE).
-A new global maintenance blueprint and system, at the world’s leading independent tank storage provider for the oil and chemical industries.
+MaxGrip helped develop and implement the global maintenance excellence program ‘Maintenance to Effectiveness and Efficiency’ (MEE) – a new global maintenance blueprint system, at the world’s leading independent tank storage provider for the oil and chemical industries.

 Headquartered in the Netherlands, the company operates terminals with a combined storage capacity of 33.5 million m3.
 Another 5.5 million m3 is being developed and will be added by 2019.
 The mission is to ensure safe, reliable and efficient storage and handling of bulk liquid products on the most important shipping routes around the world.

 “MaxGrip has a strong reputation in the oil & gas and chemical industries.
-We have a leading edge when it comes to integrated solutions”, says Wouter Boerefijn.
+We have a leading edge when it comes to integrated solutions”, says MaxGrip expert.
 “We combine software and services to deliver results and implement them in the daily maintenance practice.
 We already had in-depth knowledge of the maintenance organization, and experience with the global implementation of Infor EAM”.

 The company’s Global Operations department asked MaxGrip to develop a maintenance excellence program.
 The program goal is to improve the operational excellence.
-Every terminal would be supposed to have a cost-effective, transparent and risk based maintenance strategy according compliant with legislation and Corporate standards.
+Every terminal would be cost-effective, transparent and compliant with legislation and Corporate standards.
 The way to achieve this is to set up a global standardized EAM system, asset master data structure and process accordingly.

-The global EAM blueprint provides standardisation mainly for maintenance but also strengths other corporate business processes in operations & maintenance, finance & procurement.
-One global EAM (IT) system, blueprint, data model and implementation of Asset Performance Management software Optimizer+, translates business into significant savings and efficiency gains.
-The EAM system and maintenance blueprint supports the core operational terminal processes, growing data accuracy, innovative technologies like predictive maintenance and mobile.
-The interface between EAM and Optimizer+ creates an accessible, user-friendly and cost-effective way of loading additional EAM data for all end users globally.
+The global EAM blueprint provides standardization for maintenance, finance & procurement.
+One global EAM system, blueprint, and data model provides significant savings and efficiency gains.
+The EAM system and maintenance blueprint supports the core operational terminal processes, growing data accuracy, and innovative technologies like predictive maintenance and mobile.

 MaxGrip developed a global maintenance management training program to embed the MEE blueprint.
-To connect people and processes on the terminal training focused on maintenance managers and engineers, but also on operations and HSE staff.
-Training sessions raised understanding of the process and new to-be implemented software system.
-How to secure statutory maintenance, master data, risks analysis and manage the work flow accordingly.
-Ultimately to achieve a successful implementation of MEE which affects service delivery, compliance goals and organizational objectives positively.
+To connect people and processes on the terminal, training focused on maintenance managers and engineers, but also on operations and HSE staff.
+Training sessions raised understanding of the process and the soon-to-be implemented software system.
+Sessions included: how to secure statutory maintenance, master data, risks analysis and best practices to manage the work flow accordingly.